TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 - Output signals are always public
 - A signal is immutable
 ## Variables
 There are also variables in the programming language of Circom.
+These hold non-signal data and can be defined as var.